RogueRope/docs/content/docs/faq/voucher.md

 toc: false

 ---
 A "voucher" is a unique code that you can use to buy a ticket.
-You will get one in the pre-pre-sale.
+You will get one when accepted after [registration](https://doplr.xyz/).

 ![](/images/how-to-voucher.gif)